 A report of the foregoing shall be prepared and forwarded to the Commission within twenty-four (24) hours after the breach is discovered.
-Any available winnings attributable to the underage patron shall be seized by the Commission and disposed of accordingly.
+The licensee shall prepare a request to the Commission on the ultimate disposition of aAny available winnings attributable to the underage patron shall be seized by the Commission and disposed of accordingly.

-- (h) A licensee shall take reasonable efforts to caution patrons against leaving minors unattended, via signage, as well as upon registration at any lodging facilities on the premises, via a brochure. - (i) A licensee shall establish company policies and procedures, and train all employees who directly interact with gaming patrons on the gaming premises in techniques to identify and respond in dealing with unsupervised minors. - (j) The provisions of this regulation are solely regulatory in nature and neither create a minimum standard of care toward the public nor establish a private cause of action for non-compliance.
+- (h) A licensee shall take reasonable efforts to caution patrons against leaving minors unattended, via signage, as well as upon registration at any lodging facilities on the premises, via a brochure. - (i) A licensee shall establish company policies and procedures, and train all employees who directly interact with gaming patrons on the gaming premises in techniques to identify and respond in dealing with unsupervised minors and vulnerable adults. - (j) The provisions of this regulation are solely regulatory in nature and neither create a minimum standard of care toward the public nor establish a private cause of action for non-compliance.
 (Adopted: 10/22/1998; Amended: 02/23/2006.)